Community Working Groups have launched!

 How to sign up and join our meetings

-- No sign up!
-You can find the invites to each community working group meeting in each working group’s GitHub repository in the README.md in a .ics format, so you can add it to your calendar as you see fit.
-Come as you please, all are welcome (although certain working groups are better suited for different areas of expertise).
+- Come as you please, all are welcome (although certain working groups are better suited for different areas of expertise).

 How to participate and provide input asynchronously